Macmod/STARS/README.md

 for record in scanner.fetch_records():
     print(record)
     """
-    "record" is a dict in the following format:
+    "record" is a dict in the format:
     {
         "ZoneName": "DNS name of the zone",
         "Private": True or False indicating whether the zone is private or not,